Card chat & mentions

 The chat input supports three trigger characters, and each one pulls a different kind of thing into the conversation.
 This is the surface that makes AI-assisted development feel like you're wiring things together instead of writing paragraphs.

-Pick one and it inserts as a reference like @product-narrative.
+Pick an item and it inserts as a reference like @product-narrative or @MEMORY.md.
 When you send the message, Ideafy:

-- Attaches the document content as context the agent reads before replying
+- Attaches the file content as context the agent reads before replying

 - Strips the leading